NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Experiment Results

-\textbf{CTR Sections} Finally, we categorize the instances in our dataset by CTR section and report the baselines on these categories in Table \ref{section}.
+\paragraph{CTR Sections.} Finally, we categorize the instances in our dataset by CTR section and report the results in Table \ref{section}.
 All models show significant fluctuations in performance across the different sections.
 Interestingly, Results and AEs are on opposite ends of the rankings, despite arguably containing the most similar types of information.
 Additionally, Eligibility is ranked 2$^{nd}$ despite having the highest average number of tokens.